 Leadership Claims

-Preparing qualified hearing professionals for nearly 30 years.
+Preparing qualified hearing professionals for over 30 years.

 Program Overview

-George Brown College's Hearing Instrument Specialist (S117) program will provide you with the opportunity to study and develop the clinical skills you need to test hearing, select appropriate hearing instruments and dispense these aids to those in need.
+In the Hearing Instrument Specialist program you will learn the specialized skills required to work as a hearing health-care professional.
+You will develop people skills and will learn how to use the latest technology to assess appropriate hearing solutions for those in need.
 For applicants with a relevant degree or diploma, we offer an opportunity for advanced standing into semester 3 of the program.

 Full Description

-While hearing loss is not exclusive to the elderly, it does often occur as we age.
-With Canada's population rapidly growing older, the demand for highly qualified hearing instrument specialists who can provide a client-centred approach to better hearing health care will continue to increase in the coming years.
-If you are looking for an in-demand career that combines technology, with health care and people, consider this program.
+While hearing loss is not exclusive to older adults, it does often occur with age.
+With Canada’s aging population, the demand for highly qualified hearing instrument specialists who can provide a client-centred approach to better hearing health care will continue to increase in the coming years.

 - acoustics